yastrip/ml-dyslexia-cortex/README.md

 2.- The file Dyslexia_Detection.py is a Machine Learning model that runs a classification between children with and without dyslexia.
 Further details of this model are presented in the paper "Distinct connectivity patterns between perception and attention-related brain networks characterize dyslexia: machine learning applied to resting-state fMRI", that is to be published in the journal cortex.
 A DOI identification number for this paper is to be created soon.

+txt files ending with 2 are between_network connectivity matrices (they are larger) txt files with no number are within_network connectivity matrices (smaller)